BenoitDuffez/crashreportsviewer/README.md

 Pages
 -----

-  * index.php : dashboard of the crashes of your applications
+  * `index.php` : dashboard of the crashes of your applications
-  * report.php : view a single report, identified by its "issue_id"
+  * `report.php` : view a single report, identified by its `issue_id`
-  * reports.php : view all reports, grouped by issue_id
+  * `reports.php` : view all reports, grouped by `issue_id`

-You can filter by package name (* wildcard supported): `http://server.tld/com.yourcompany.yourproduct/reports.php` will display all information regarding "com.yourcompany.yourproduct" package only.

 Features
 --------

   * `issue_id`: this is an md5sum of the exceptions and where they occured.
 This should give a unique identifier for the crash, and all crashes caused by the same issue (same exceptions at the same files/lines) should share the same `issue_id`.
+  * You can filter by package name: `http://server.tld/com.yourcompany.yourproduct/reports.php` will display all information regarding `"com.yourcompany.yourproduct"` package only.
+  * Wildcards in package name are supported: `http://server.tld/com.yourcompany.*/reports.php` will work.